Linaro/website/_services/services.md

             From initial design through to development, implementation, support and training, Linaro Developer Services help you leverage open source on Arm to ensure fast time to market, exceptional quality and security, and cost effective long term maintenance.
+      - format: buttons
+        style: #
+        buttons_content:
+          - title: What our customers say
+            url: "#what_our_customers_say"
+            style: btn-primary
       - format: feature_block
         style: dev_services_block
         feature_block_content: